notiz-dev/nestjs-prisma-starter/README.md

 npm install
 ```

-### 2. Prisma2: Lift
+### 2. Prisma2: Prisma Migrate

-[Lift](https://github.com/prisma/prisma2/blob/master/docs/tutorial.md#5-migrate-your-database-using-lift) is used to manage the schema and migration of the database.
+[Prisma Migrate](https://github.com/prisma/prisma2/tree/master/docs/prisma-migrate) is used to manage the schema and migration of the database.

 Saving the migration of the database: